Iron Deficiency and Hair Loss – an Interpretation

 Symptoms of iron deficiency may be any combination of the following:

-- Skin: dry skin, sensitivity to cold temperature; pale pallor, thin, soft or brittle nails that don’t grow + may ’spoon’ or ‘curl’-up; dull, lifeless hair.
-Dark hair may exhibit a dry, red-brown hue.
-Hair densitometry shows reducing micron diameter mass in individual hair shafts - leading to an increased risk of hair breakage.
+- Skin: dry skin & hair, sensitivity to cooler temperature or intolerance to indoor/outdoor temperature changes, pale pallor, thin, soft nails that don’t grow & may spoon or ‘curl-up’; dull lifeless hair.
+Dark hair (brunettes) may exhibit a dry, red-brown ‘rusty’ hue.
+Hair densitometry shows reducing micron diameter mass (thickness) in individual hair shafts – leading to increased risk of hair breakage (termed: Trichorrhexis nodosa).

-- Body symptoms: muscle weakness, aching joints, breathlessness or heart palpitations are, difficulty in swallowing (dysphagia),
+- Body symptoms: muscle weakness, aching joints, breathlessness or heart palpitations, difficulty in swallowing (termed: ‘dysphasia’).

 Naturopathic indications might include a bright red ‘meaty’ tongue, with thin/soft nails that split, peel or fail to grow.
 Iridologists would also note iris changes within the eye & a pale conjunctiva inside the lower eyelids.